manni8436/Legend-of-the-Greek-Gods/README.md

 * None of the background images were fitting on the screen properly, especially on the home page (the top of the image was getting cut off).
 As a result I changed the `background-position` from `background-position: center center;` to `background-position: top center;`

 * I ran my code through W3C validators, and I was given an error of `duplicate attribute class`.
 After closer inspection of this issue, I added `img-fluid` and `d-block w-100` all into one `class=" "`, rather than splitting it between multiple `class=" "`.
-I then rechecked all pagesthrough the W3C Code Validator and there were no futher errors.
+I then rechecked all pages through the W3C Code Validator and there were no futher errors.

 ## TECHNOLOGIES USED